jayrabjohns/Java-Networked-App/README.md

 The original specifications and mark scheme can be found in `Specification.pdf`

+This was created using Java 11.0 as stated in the spec.

 # Bot Implementations
 I designed both bots to work similarly to how they work on discord.